Mirage-Zero-Nine/Maze/README.md

 # Maze

+A maze path finding that recursively find a path from entry to exit.

-This is a maze demo that has GUI to display itself with the shortest route from entry to exit.
+This maze demo can draw maze to display it with the shortest route from entry to exit.
 Meanwhile, some test maze is contained in the `src` folder.
-No need to add those files as argument, directly set MazeViewer as main class and execute it.
+Set MazeViewer as main class and execute it will graw maze and the path on display.

 Some sample path output (these test file can be found in src/TestMaze):